yolk/valvat/README.md

     Valvat::Syntax.validate("DE345789003")
     => true or false

-## Validate agains the VIES web service
+## Validate against the VIES / HMRC web service

-To check if the given vat number exists via the VIES web service:
+To check if the given vat number exists via the VIES or HMRC web service:

     Valvat.new("DE345789003").exists?
     => true or false or nil

-Or to lookup a vat number string directly via VIES web service:
+Or to lookup a vat number string directly:

     Valvat::Lookup.validate("DE345789003")
     => true or false or nil

-*IMPORTANT* Keep in mind that the VIES web service might be offline at some time for all or some member states.
+*IMPORTANT* Keep in mind that the web service might be offline at some time for all or some member states.
 If this happens `exists?` or `Valvat::Lookup.validate` will return `nil`.
-See *Handling of VIES maintenance errors* for further details.
+See *Handling of maintenance errors* for further details.

 ### Details & request identifier